guilherme-codes/htmg/README.md

 The build process:
 1. Generates the static site in the `/dist` directory (or custom OUTPUT_DIR)
 2. Maintains the same folder structure as defined in `/pages`
-3. Minifies all assets and HTML files
+3. Minifies all public assets: HTML, CSS and JS files
 4. Generates SEO meta tags based on page metadata
 5. Creates a sitemap for better search engine indexing